ryancp/sailng/README.md

 More features are planned like i18n and login with Passport, plus I want to modify the Gruntfile to run jshint and karma test runner on file saves.

 ## To get up and running ##
-You will need to have Sails v0.10 installed on your machine and then clone the repo and run
+You will need to have Sails v0.10 installed on your machine (sudo npm install sails@beta -g) and then clone the repo,, cd into the project directory and run

     $ npm install
     $ cd assets